andymangold/gd1/design-blockbuster.md

-# Design Blockbuster
+# Designer Block Cheat Sheet
 ===

+- Take a break.
-- Flip it upside down and look at it.
-Which parts do you like and which parts do you dislike?
+- Flip it upside down.
-- Do the exact opposite.
+- Do the exact opposite of whatever you're doing now.
-- Take your favorite part and turn it up to 11.
+- Turn your favorite part up to 11.
+- Invert the colors. (hint: set up the cmd+alt+ctrl+8 keyboard shortcut)
+- Imagine it in context.
+- Remove all of the words.
+- Remove everything but the words.